needle-tools/needle-engine-support/documentation/blender/index.md

 Note: To also see the skybox cubemap in the browser increase the `World Opacity` to 1.

+Note: Alternatively you can enable the `Scene World` setting in the Viewport Shading tab to use the environment texture assigned in the blender world settings.

 ![Environment](/blender/environment.webp)

 <video-embed limit_height max_height="300px" src="/docs/blender/environment.mp4" />